gelisam/premonoidal/README.md

 ## Canonical Representative vs Free Category

-I used to frame the problem as "find a free representation for premonoidal categories", but the problem with that statement is that it has an easy solution which works with any typeclass:
+I used to frame the problem as "define a free premonoidal category", but the problem with that statement is that it has an easy solution which works with any typeclass:

     data EasyFreeCategory k a b where
       EasyFreeCategory